ruthwickp/TopPlaces/README.md

 # Top Places

-This app presents list of top Flickr photo spots and allows the user to view the most recent photos in a particular location.
+This app allows users to view Flickr photos from top location spots.
+App can work in both iPhone and iPad devices.